rabbitmq/rabbitmq-website/site/kubernetes/operator/configure-operator-defaults.md

 kubectl -n rabbitmq-system edit deployment rabbitmq-cluster-operator
 </pre>

-2. Add the environment variables you wish to change.
-In the following example, the `OPERATOR_SCOPE_NAMESPACE` environment variable is added and setto `custom-namespace` for the cluster operator.
+2. Add the environment variables you want to change.
+In the following example, the `OPERATOR_SCOPE_NAMESPACE` environment variable is added and set to `custom-namespace` for the Cluster Operator.
 <pre class="lang-yaml">
 apiVersion: apps/v1
 kind: Deployment